Ahlam Muhtaseb, Ph.D., Director, CIMES

-David Yaghoubian (Ph.D. in History, University of California, Berkeley) is associate professor of history at California State University in San Bernardino.
+David Yaghoubian (Ph.D. in History, University of California, Berkeley) is a professor of history at California State University in San Bernardino.
 He is coeditor with Edmund Burke III of Struggle and Survival in the Modern Middle East, second edition.
 He is the author of Ethnicity, Identity, and the Development of Nationalism in Iran (2014).

 Ece Algan, Ph.D.

 Ece Algan is Professor of Communication Studies at California State University, San Bernardino, and her research focuses on the relationship between cultural politics and media.
 She has conducted ethnographic fieldwork research on local radio, emerging communication technologies and youth for almost a decade in Southeast Turkey.
 She is fluent in English and Turkish, which is her native tongue.
 Her work has been published in several media and communication journals and edited collections, and earned many awards, including a Top Paper Award at 2011 NCA, Top Faculty Paper Award at the Global Fusion 2009 Conference and the James E. Murphy Best Faculty Paper Award in 2003.
 She serves on editorial and advisory boards of Journal of International Communication, Global Media Journal's Mediterranean Edition and Moment: Journal of Cultural Studies.

 Manijeh Badiee, Ph.D.